 Irene grew up in Kibera, and witnessed first-hand the immense amount of aid flowing into her community that had very little long-term impact.
 With a passion for economic empowerment, she pursued a degree at Egerton University, studying economics and history.
 She worked as an Mpesa sales agent, boosting sales in her region by 70%, and at the national cohesion and integration commission, crafting plans for a cohesive and peaceful coexistence within Kenya.

 Steven was born and raised in Kibera, and experienced firsthand the inadequate supply and distribution of water in the community.
 He started working on creating a business focused on water – working on a solution that is both affordable and sustainable long-term.

 After graduating Somo training in 2016, he founded WaterMark Springs.
 He has also joined Somo as a trainer, sharing his passion for economics and building enterprises.

 Loreen’s social impact journey began in 2013 while she was still a first-year student and chose to volunteer at Nafisika Trust, which runs prison rehabilitation programs in Kenya.
 She developed a passion for creating better and sustainable communities and was served four years as Programs Coordinator at Nafisika Trust.
 She was awarded an Associate fellow for The Royal Commonwealth Society in 2016, holds a degree in Sociology and Psychology and is currently pursuing postgraduate studies in Social Innovation Management at Amani Institute.

-Nicole is currently a fellow of the Social Innovation Management program at Amani Institute.
-Nicole holds a masters degree in Industrial Engineering.
-Interested in youth development she switched her career path through working for one year in an orphanage for street kids in Kenya.
-Nicole is working on creating stream-lined processes at Somo, focusing on how we the organization collects and analyzes data .
+Nicole is a fellow of the Social Innovation Management program at Amani Institute.
+She holds a masters degree in Industrial Engineering.
+Interested in youth development, she switched her career path by working for a year in an orphanage for street kids in Kenya.
+Nicole is working on creating streamlined processes at Somo, focusing on how the organization collects and analyzes data.